-Please connect the L-shaped end of the SATA cable to your SATA hard drive.
+Please connect the L-shaped end of the SATA 3Gb/s cable to your SATA hard drive.

 - A RAID 0 or RAID 1 configuration requires at least two hard drives.
-If more than two hard drives are to be used, the total number of hard drives must be an even number. - A RAID 10 configuration requires at least four hard drives and the total number of hard drives must be an even number.
+If more than two hard drives are to be used, the total number of hard drives must be an even number. - A RAID 5 configuration requires at least three hard drives.
+(The total number of hard drives does not have to be an even number.) - A RAID 10 configuration requires at least four hard drives and the total number of hard drives must be an even number.